-Course is designed to fulfill requirements of the Commission on Law Enforcement Standards and Training (CLEST) for certification as a Field Training Officer.
-Course includes counseling and motivation techniques, documenting deficiencies, contemporary issues such as workplace sexual harassment, civil liability, cultural diversity, use of force, interpersonal communications, recruit remediation, ethics and functions of the Field Training Officer.
+The course is designed to fulfill the requirements of the Commission on Law Enforcement Standards and Training (CLEST) for certification as a Field Training Officer.
+The course includes counseling and motivation techniques, documenting deficiencies, contemporary issues such as workplace sexual harassment, civil liability, cultural diversity, use of force, interpersonal communications, recruit remediation, ethics, and functions of the Field Training Officer.

-CRIM 2223 Jailer's Course 3 credits
+CRIM 2223 Jailer's Course

-Course meets Arkansas Criminal Detention Facilities Review Commission requirements for certification of personnel employed as detention officers in county and municipal detention facilities.
+The Course meets Arkansas Criminal Detention Facilities Review Commission requirements for certification of personnel employed as detention officers in county and municipal detention facilities.
 Topics include constitutional rights, communication skills, cell and area search, courtroom testimony, escape prevention, ethics, fingerprinting, facility rules and regulations, and state jail standards.